 His most impressive season, though, was the 2018 season.
 He kicked it off with a bang, landing his best-ever World Cup top 10 and it was onward and upward from there.
 Ninth in Kranjska Gora, Slovenia and then ended the season with a career-best eighth place in Åre, Sweden.
 That kind of steady progression bodes well for 2018-19, especially considering Åre will be hosting World Championships.

 In 2019, Tommy had the best season of his career, finishing the season ranked ninth in giant slalom in the world.
 During the 2020-21 season, Tommy was once again off to a solid start, grabbing fourt top-10 results in six starts, including another podium (second-place) at Santa Caterina, Italy.
 Unfortunately, a horrific crash in the second of two Adelboden, Switzerland giant slalom races sidelined him for the remainder of the season.
 He'll look to come back strong for the 2021-22 season, en route to Beijing 2022.

 Ford grew up in Bend, Ore. and started to ski at Mt.
 Bachelor around age two.
 "My mother and father both raced and coached.
 My brother also raced so I have been around racing all of my life.
 I started with MBSEF around the age of seven.
 From there I just kept having fun and racing."
 He joined the U.S. Development Team right out of high school and has been climbing the ranks ever since.

 OFF THE SNOW

 Ford is into skateboarding, rock climbing, drawing, snapping photos and mountain biking...and he does a lot of these activities with girlfriend and teammate Laurenne Ross.
 Also a big fan of filming and editing, he and former teammate Nolan Kasper would create short video edits from the road all season and post them on Ford's blog.
-Ford is a student at Dartmouth and probably the Pacific Northwest’s biggest WuTang fan.
+Ford was a student at Dartmouth and probably the Pacific Northwest’s biggest WuTang fan.